-• Thirty-five (35) local watershed/creekshed meetings were attended during the reporting period across all three campuses.
+• Twenty-eight (28) local watershed/creekshed meetings were attended during the reporting period across all three campuses.
 Details are noted below.

-- Over the reporting period, EHS-AA staff attended three Middle Huron Initiative (MHI) Watershed Meetings, two meetings with the Fleming Creek Advisory Committee, one meeting with the Millers Creek Action Team, four Coalition for Action on Remediation of Dioxane (CARD) meetings, and one School Girls Glen Advisory Team meeting.
-Staff also attended two City of Ann Arbor floodplain ordinance update public meetings, three City of Ann Arbor and U-M Capital Improvement Project storm water meetings, and three 1,4-dioxane consent judgment remedial activities information sessions. - UMAA was a listed community partner in the 2021 Huron River Watershed Community Calendar and supported its distribution.
-The 2021 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 39,294 2021 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distribute 230 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
-A 2022 calendar is currently being developed.
+- Over the reporting period, EHS-AA staff attended three (3) Middle Huron Initiative (MHI) Watershed Meetings, two meetings with the Fleming Creek Advisory Committee, three (3) Coalition for Action on Remediation of Dioxane (CARD) meetings, and two (2) School Girls Glen Advisory Team meeting. - UMAA was a listed community partner in the 2022 Huron River Watershed Community Calendar and supported its distribution.
+The 2022 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 35,000 2022 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 200 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
+A 2023 calendar is currently being developed.

-- EHS-D is an active member of the Alliance of Rouge Communities (ARC) but did not attend any meetings during this reporting period. - UMD is a partner of Friends of the Rouge and currently has a faculty member serving on the Board of Directors. - At the UM-Dearborn's Environmental Interpretive Center (EIC) we also support various off-campus community organizations that are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
+- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended two (2) virtual committee meetings during the reporting period.

+- UMD is a partner of Friends of the Rouge and currently has a faculty member serving on the Board of Directors.

+- At the U-M Dearborn's Environmental Interpretive Center (EIC) we also support various off-campus community organizations that are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
 We host events, meetings and are involved in various activities involved in education and outreach with the following organizations that are directly related to water quality concerns:

--Friends of the Rouge -Friends of the Detroit River -Southeast Michigan Land Conservancy -Stewardship Network: Lakeplain Cluster -Sustainable Business Forum
+- -Friends of the Rouge

+- -Friends of the Detroit River

+- -Southeast Michigan Land Conservancy

+- -Stewardship Network: Lakeplain Cluster

+- -Sustainable Business Forum